-- Help determine the cause of pain in the upper right side of the belly.
+- Help find the cause of pain in the upper right side of the belly.

-- Help determine the cause of jaundice.
+- Help find the cause of jaundice.

-- Find blockage of the bile ducts that lead from the liver to the gallbladder and small intestine
+- Find blockage of the bile ducts that lead from the liver to the gallbladder and small intestine (duodenum).

 How To Prepare

 Before your gallbladder scan, tell your doctor if:

 - You are or might be pregnant.

 - Within the past 4 days, you have had an X-ray test using barium contrast material (such as a barium enema) or have taken a medicine (such as Pepto-Bismol) that contains bismuth.
 Barium and bismuth can affect the test.

 Do not eat or drink for 4 to 12 hours before a gallbladder scan.
 Your doctor will tell you how long you should not eat or drink.
 This depends on what the test is being done for.

 You may be asked to sign a consent form before the test.

 Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 How It Is Done